rapsign/rapsign/README.md

-# Hello World!, I'm Aldi, a Software Developer 👋🏼
+# Hello World!, I'm Aldi, a Full-Stack Web Developer 👋🏼

 Hi, I'm a software developer with a strong background in Laravel, CodeIgniter 4, and web development technologies.
 I am passionate about building efficient and scalable applications, and I enjoy tackling challenges with clean and maintainable code.